anderbubble/beegfs-docs/docs/architecture.rst

 .. figure:: admon.png

-   Figure 5: Admon GUI - Client Operation Statistics
+   Admon GUI - Client Operation Statistics

 In addition to the beegfs-ctl command line tool, the optional BeeGFS Administration and Monitoring system (short: admon) provides a